Immunological memory: Memory B cells

 Memory B cells are plasma cells that are able to produce antibodies for a long time.
 Unlike the naive B cells involved in the primary immune response the memory B cell response is slightly different.
 The memory B cell has already undergone clonal expansion, differentiation and affinity maturation, so it is able to divide multiple times faster and produce antibodies with much higher affinity (especially IgG).

 In contrast, the naive plasma cell is fully differentiated and cannot be further stimulated by antigen to divide or increase antibody production.
 Memory B cell activity in secondary lymphatic organs is highest during the first 2 weeks after infection.
 Subsequently, after 2 to 4 weeks its response declines.
 After the germinal center reaction the memory plasma cells are located in the bone marrow which is the main site of antibody production within the immunological memory.

 Memory T cells

 Memory T cells can be both CD4+ and CD8+.
 These memory T cells do not require further antigen stimulation to proliferate; therefore, they do not need a signal via MHC.
 Memory T cells can be divided into two functionally distinct groups based on the expression of the CCR7 chemokine receptor.
 This chemokine indicates the direction of migration into secondary lymphatic organs.
 Those memory T cells that do not express CCR7 (these are CCR7-) have receptors to migrate to the site of inflammation in the tissue and represent an immediate effector cell population.
 These cells were named memory effector T cells (TEM).
 After repeated stimulation they produce large amounts of IFN-γ, IL-4 and IL-5.
 In contrast, CCR7 + memory T cells lack proinflammatory and cytotoxic function but have receptors for lymph node migration.
 These cells were named central memory T cells (TCM).
 They effectively stimulate dendritic cells, and after repeated stimulation they are able to differentiate in CCR7- effector memory T cells.
 Both populations of these memory cells originate from naive T cells and remain in the body for several years after initial immunization.

+Experimental techniques used to study these cells include measuring antigen-stimulated cell proliferation and cytokine release, staining with peptide-MHC multimers or using an activation-induced marker (AIM) assay.